Derby and Burton services

 Planning and Opening

-The official name upon opening was Derby with Burton - it seemed that Extra had learned from all the trouble at Blackburn with Darwen, and copied their diplomatic solution.
-The new owners now call it Derby & Burton, but only a few of the signs have been corrected.
-In planning, it had been called Willington Roadside Service Area.
+The official name upon opening was Derby with Burton services - it seemed that Extra had learned from all the trouble at Blackburn with Darwen, and copied their diplomatic solution.

 Change of Ownership

 When Swayfields fell into administration, the site passed to their creditors Lloyds TSB, who subsequently sold this liability to Deutsche Postbank.
-It would now be managed on Deutsche Postbank's behalf by Quadrant Estates who intended to create profit by selling the current outlets.
+It would now be managed on Deutsche Postbank's behalf by Quadrant Estates, who intended to create profit by selling the current outlets.

 Following the change of ownership, the site was rebranded with a large blue 'S' being displayed on signage around the site as opposed to Extra's logo.
 The new branding included a subtle name change to Derby & Burton services, but only a few of the road signs have been updated.

 Game Grid became Quicksilver, and now acts as additional storage for the Little Waitrose store.

 Accor Hotels rebranded the hotel to an Ibis Budget in 2012 following their withdrawal of the Etap Hotel brand.
-The hotel later gained an extension in 2018 which saw a restaurant and outdoor seating area added.
+The hotel building was extended in 2018 which saw a restaurant and outdoor seating area added.

-In early 2019, the LP4 unit closed and was replaced a gourmet hot dog company called Banger Bros.
-Banger Bros lasted less than 6 months and they closed later in 2019.
+The LP4 unit closed in early 2019, and was replaced a gourmet hot dog company called Banger Bros.
+Banger Bros closed a few months later.

 |Alfreton (19 miles)|